LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Cause:

 The consumer answered the CSAT question with text and not just a number (for example: “5 superb person”).
-In the LiveEngage SMS interface, CSAT answers should be numeric only (even though the UI does not prevent a consumer from entering text).
+In the Conversational Cloud SMS interface, CSAT answers should be numeric only (even though the UI does not prevent a consumer from entering text).
 It is a known issue that answers containing text create new SMS conversations.

 ### Solution:

-This is a known limitation of the LiveEngage SMS interface.
+This is a known limitation of the Conversational Cloud SMS interface.

-## Why aren’t we receiving SMS messages in LiveEngage from some of our clients?
+## Why aren’t we receiving SMS messages in the Agent Workspace from some of our clients?

 ### Cause:

 Not all LOCAL Twilio numbers (depends on country) support sending SMS messages.
 The ability of consumers to send SMS messages via these numbers will be partial at best.

-Therefore if there are multiple Twilio 30008 errors (or similar) and it looks like a large chunk of SMS messages don't come into LE form Twilio, chances are the issue is with the type of the phone number.
+Therefore if there are multiple Twilio 30008 errors (or similar) and it looks like a large chunk of SMS messages don't come into the Agent Workspace from Twilio, chances are the issue is with the type of the phone number.

 This can be confirmed by opening a case with Twilio.